Scientific Computation Platform for Geophysical Geodesy

 There are three forms of ground vertical deformation (or ground subsidence), namely, the elastic load vertical deformation, viscous or plastic isostatic vertical deformation, and plastic tectonic vertical deformation near the compressive geological fracture zone.
 The latter two are also called as the non-load vertical deformations, both of which are plastic vertical deformations.

-(1) The load vertical deformation excited by the surface mass redistribution, firstly causes the Earth geopotential variation called as the direct effect, and then by Earth elastic dynamic action, causes the solid Earth deformation simultaneously to generate an additional geopotential variation called as the indirect effect.
-The load vertical deformation synchronizes with the time of the load redistribution, whose time-varying characteristics are similar to that of the surface load variations, showing complex nonlinearity and quasi-periodicity.
+(1) The load vertical deformation excited by the surface mass redistribution, firstly causes the geopotential variation called as the direct effect, and then excites the solid Earth deformation simultaneously by elastic dynamic action to induce an associated geopotential variation called as the indirect effect.
+The load vertical deformation synchronizes with the time of load redistribution, whose time-varying characteristics are similar to that of the surface load variations with the complex nonlinearity and quasi-periodicity.

 (2) The isostatic vertical deformation usually manifests as a dynamic process.
-In the process, the original equilibrium state of the underground rock and soil layer is firstly destroyed by the geology dynamic action, and then under the action of the gravity or internal stress, the rock and soil layer slowly approach another equilibrium state.
-For example, the compaction effect of the rock and soil layers with voids in the ground after the loss of water and the expansion effect after water infiltration, the deformation of the upper rock layer (wall rock deformation) caused after underground construction and ground plastic isostatic rebound after surface mass migration.
+In the process, the original equilibrium state of the underground rock and soil layer is firstly destroyed by the geology dynamic action, and then under the action of the own gravity or internal stress, the rock and soil layer slowly approaches another equilibrium state.
+For example, the compaction effects of the rock and soil layers with voids in the underground after the loss of water and the expansion effects after water infiltration, deformation of the upper rock layer (wall rock deformation) caused after underground construction and ground plastic isostatic rebound after surface mass migration.

 • Spatial quantitative characteristics of the isostatic vertical deformation

-The dynamic action is located inside the underground rock and soil layer, and the equilibrium adjustment object is the rock and soil layer above the dynamic action point.
-The space influence angle of the equilibrium adjustment is about 45˚, that is, the spatial range of ground vertical deformation is approximately equal to the buried depth of the action point.
+The dynamic action is inside the underground rock and soil layer, and the equilibrium adjustment object is the rock and soil layer above the dynamic action point.
+The space influence angle of equilibrium adjustment is about 45˚, so the spatial range of ground vertical deformation is approximately equal to the buried depth of the action point.

 • Temporal quantitative characteristics of the isostatic vertical deformation

-The duration of the equilibrium adjustment is approximately proportional to the burial depth of the dynamic action location.
-The isostatic vertical deformation is the opposite of its acceleration rate sign in a relatively long period of time (several years), and linear time variation in a short period of time (several months).
+The duration of the equilibrium adjustment is approximately proportional to the burial depth of dynamic action point.
+The isostatic vertical deformation is the opposite of its acceleration sign in a relatively long-period of time (e,g, several years), and linear time variation in a short period of time (e.g. several months).

-(3) The tectonic vertical deformation, driven by the horizontal movement of the lithospheric plate, only appears near the compressive fault zone.
-Whose spatial influence radius is equivalent to the depth of the fault, and the deformation decays rapidly to zero with the distance of the calculated point away from the fault zone.
-On a centennial timescale, the tectonic vertical deformation rate remained basically unchanged.
+(3) The tectonic vertical deformation driven by the horizontal movement of the lithospheric plate only appears near the compressive fault zone.
+Whose spatial influence radius is equivalent to the depth of the fault, and the deformation declines rapidly to zero with the distance of the calculation point away from the fault zone.
+On a centennial timescale, the tectonic vertical deformation rate would remain basically unchanged.

 ✋ Representation and approach principles of load deformation field

-(1) The load deformation field is a form of geodetic non-tidal load effects, which can be represented by the variations of the Earth’s gravity field with time.
-The relationship between the load effects on the parameters of the Earth’s gravity field is completely consistent with the relationship between the parameters.
+(1) The load deformation field is a form of non-tidal geodetic load effects, which can be uniquely represented by the variations of Earth’s gravity field with time.
+The relationship between the non-tidal load effects on the elements of Earth’s gravity field is completely consistent with the relationship between the elements.
 Global Earth gravity field can be represented by a geopotential coefficient model (GCM).
 Similarly, the global load deformation field (namely temporal global gravity field) can be represented by a global surface load spherical harmonic coefficient model (LCM).

-(2) From a geopotential coefficient model, you can calculate various gravity field quantities on the surface or outside Earth.
-Similarly from a global load spherical harmonic coefficient model, you can calculate load effects on various geodetic variations outside the solid Earth.
-Regional gravity field (geoid) can be approached by the remove-restore process based on a GCM.
-Similarly, the regional load deformation field or temporal gravity field can also be approached by the remove-restore process based on an LCM.
+(2) From a geopotential coefficient model, you can calculate various gravity field elements on the ground or outside the solid Earth.
+Similarly, from a global load spherical harmonic coefficient model, you can calculate load effects on various geodetic variations outside the solid Earth.
+Regional gravity field (geoid) can be refined by the remove-restore scheme based on a GCM.
+Similarly, the regional load deformation field or temporal gravity field can also be refined by the remove-restore scheme based on an LCM.

-(3) The approach theory of Earth’s gravity field is linear, so that Earth’s gravity field can be approached by the remove-restore scheme and cumulative iteration method.
-Similarly, the approach theory of load deformation field is also linear, so load deformation field can be also refined by the remove-restore scheme and cumulative approoach method.
-The total deformation effects of various environmental loads (atmospheric pressure, land water, sea level change, etc.) are equal to the deformation effects of the sum of these loads.
+(3) The approach theory of Earth’s gravity field is linear, so that Earth’s gravity field can be refined by the remove-restore scheme and cumulative iteration method.
+Similarly, the approach theory of load deformation field is also linear, so load deformation field can be also refined by the remove-restore scheme and cumulative approach method.
+The total effects of various environmental loads (atmospheric pressure, land water, and sea level variation, etc.) are equal to the deformation effects of the sum of these loads.

-(4) The approach methods of Earth's gravity field can be summarized into two categories, namely, the Stokes / Hotine integral method (geodetic boundary value solution) in the spatial domain and the spherical basis function (surface spherical function, radial basis function, spline function, etc.) approach method in the spectral domain, which can integrate various global or regional gravity field data.
-Similarly, for load deformation field (time-varying gravity field) approach or monitoring, there are two methods of load Green 's function integral constraint in spatial domain and spherical basis function approach in spectral domain, which can also effectively integrate global or regional multi-source heterogeneous variations.
+(4) The approach methods of the Earth's gravity field can be summarized into two categories, namely, the Stokes / Hotine integral method (geodetic boundary value problem solution) in the spatial domain and the spherical basis function (e.g. surface spherical function, radial basis function and spline basis function) approach method in the spectral domain, which can integrate various global or regional gravity field data.
+Similarly, for load deformation field (time-varying gravity field) approach or monitoring, there are two methods namely the load Green's function integral constraint in spatial domain and spherical basis function approach in spectral domain, which can also effectively fuse global or regional multi-source heterogeneous geodetic variations.

 ✋ Analytical compatibility between various geodetic algorithms

-The consistency and analytical compatibility between various geodetic algorithms are the requirement of geodetic theory and concrete manifestation for the uniqueness of monitoring objects.
-Which is the smallest requirement for the collaborative monitoring of multi-geodetic technologies and deep fusion of multi-source heterogeneous geodetic data.
+The consistency and analytical compatibility between various geodetic algorithms are the requirement of geodetic theory and concrete manifestation for the uniqueness of monitoring object.
+Which is the smallest requirement for the collaborative monitoring of various geodetic technologies and deep fusion of multi-source heterogeneous geodetic data.

 Analytical compatibility between geodetic algorithms involves two issues: (1) Compatibility between various geodynamic influences for different types of geodetic variations.
-(2) Compatibility between different types of geodynamic influences of one kind of geodetic quantity.
+(2) Compatibility between different types of geodynamic influences for one kind of geodetic element.

 The first type of compatibility is the basic requirement of geodetic theory.
 For example, the load effect on the normal height on a site is equal to the Hotine integral of the load effect on gravity disturbances.
 For another example, the solid tidal effect on the normal height on a site is equal to the sum of the effects on the ellipsoidal height and geoid.